unvariant/ctf/googlectf-2022/hardware/weather/README.md

 (byte `a` contains byte `b` if the bits that are set in byte `b` are also set in byte `a`.
 This can be easily checked using bitwise operators, e.g. if (byte `a`) | (byte `b`) == (byte `a`) then byte `a` is guaranteed to contain byte `b`.)

 This is important because if byte `a` contains byte `b` certain bits can be cleared to make byte `a` == byte `b`.
-The third byte does not matter because as long as the branch instruction is able to jmp to any address in the range `0A00h` to `0AFFh` the exploit will work.
+The third byte does not matter because as long as the branch instruction is able to jmp address `0AXXh` the exploit will work.
 If bytes are found that meet those requirements then those bytes can be poked to become a `LJMP` or `LCALL` to `0AXXh` where the malicious code would be.

 program to find possible locations to hijack:
 ```python